There are too many choices!

 Now You're Ready To Figure Out How Much Power You Need

-To grow marijuana, you want between 30 and 40 watts per square foot of grow space.
+To grow hemp, you want between 30 and 40 watts per square foot of grow space.
 Of course, more wattage will give you larger yields (within reason) and less wattage will result in smaller yields.

 NOTE: We are using the actual power here (and also in our table below), not the rated power.
 LED diodes are never run at full power, as this would considerably shorten their life.
 A 3-watt chip for example, will only run at approximately 60% of full power.